 Free to see technical SEO recommendations and backlinks to the websites you own using Ahrefs Webmaster Tools.

 For competitor analysis tools and features, you’ll need a paid plan starting at $82 a month.
-There’s also a seven-day trial for $7.

 Using social media as a communication channel is a must for the vast majority of companies.
 But seeing what your competitors do and how their audience perceives them across a huge variety of platforms isn’t something you can easily do by yourself.
 But no worries.
 Media monitoring tools, like Brand24, have got this covered.